 - By mail to the address listed on the renewal application form (sent to you by the IDPR).

 Replace Lost Registration

+Additionally, boating safety courses aren't initially mandated, but if you're a repeat offender of boating laws you'll have to pass a boater safety course.
 Even if you're not required to take a safety course, doing so allows you to become a better educated boater, and may even reduce your insurance rates.

 Both classroom and online courses are available; hours and fees vary with the provider.

 See the Idaho Department of Parks and Recreation (IDPR) boating education page for more details.